 Some of the places where one can stay near Manakamana Temple are:

 - Dwarika’s Hotel: Dwarika’s Hotel is just a 10-minute drive away from the city of Kathmandu.
-It is also close to the Royal Golf Course in Kathmandu Valley.
 The restaurant serves a 22-course Newari feast and also has Friday night barbecues.
 With its unique and intricate beauty, the romantic 5-star hotel is ideal for anyone who wants to experience Nepal’s rich and artistic atmosphere.

 - Hotel Travel Inn: The facilities and services provided by Hotel Travel Inn ensure a pleasant stay for guests.
 While lodging at this wonderful property, guests can enjoy 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, express check-in/check-out as well as luggage storage.